bob-606/5.easa.fi/README.md

 ## 43. Which statement about induced drag during the horizontal cruise flight is correct?
-Which statement about induced drag during the horizontal cruise flight is correct?
 - Induced drag has a minimum at a certain speed and increases at higher as well as lower speeds
 - Induced drag has a maximum at a certain speed and decreases at higher as well as lower speeds
 - ***Induced drag decreases with increasing airspeed***